-Galveston beach areas and amenities vary.
+Galveston beach areas and amenities vary across the island.
 West End beaches and Pocket Parks offer wide expanses of sand for vacation rental guests and residents.
 It’s common to see local wildlife wandering through the dunes.
 Neighborhood beach access is often via cleared paths through the dune vegetation.
-Many vacation rentals offer private dune walkovers.
+Many vacation rentals even offer private dune walkovers.

 East End beaches are the top choice for most day-trippers.
 Many areas offer chair rentals, Galveston Island Beach Patrol lifeguards, and a variety of concessions.
 East End beaches can get crowded on the weekends, especially during the summer.
-Arrive early to claim your paid parking spot on Seawall Blvd.
+Be sure to arrive early to claim your paid parking spot on Seawall Blvd.

 Yes, the beaches are clean.
 The water is brown because of Galveston's location west of the Mississippi River.
 Nutrient-rich water flows out into the Gulf and currents carry it around the coastline, making the water around Galveston often appear sandy or “muddy” in color.These waters provide abundant food for fish, birds & other local wildlife.
 With protected estuary along the northern coast & nutrient-rich water all around, Galveston has become a prime spot for fish nurseries.
 Adult fish return regularly, leading to excellent sport fishing opportunities.
 These enriched waters also make Galveston one of the nation’s best birding spots during spring & fall migrations.